aadilfarooqui12/arduino-ctc-cookie-monster/README.md

-# arduino-ctc-cookie-monster
-Arduino CTC 101 project - Cookie Monster
+# Arduino CTC Cookie Monster

+A project from the Arduino CTC 101 course offered on the Arduino Cloud.
+Full project instructions can be found here (must have Arduino Cloud account and access to the CTC course): https://ctc101.arduino.cc/ctc101/module/module-3/project/cookie-monster